 - Housing: There is no on-campus housing available for camp.

-Clorese Porter (Section Leader) is in her fourth year as the head choral director at Plano Senior High School.
-For the past two years she was the head choral director at Grapevine High School and will begin her 16th year of teaching choral music.
-Choirs under Clorese’s direction have consistently received sweepstakes awards at UIL Concert and Sight Reading Contest, and her former AP Music Theory students have been highly successful earning college credit and scholarships due to her tutelage.
+Clorese Porter, Alto Section Leader, is in her fifth year as the head choral director at Plano Senior High School.
+Prior to this, she was the head choral director at Grapevine High School and will soon begin her 17th year of teaching choral music.
+Choirs under Mrs. Porter’s direction have consistently received sweepstakes awards at UIL Concert and Sight Reading Contest, and her former AP Music Theory students have been highly successful earning college credit and scholarships due to her tutelage.
 Additionally, Mrs. Porter has served as musical director for the annual musicals including productions of “Grease”, “Singing in the Rain”, “How to Succeed in Business Without Really Trying” and “Into the Woods”.

-Brian Bentley (Collaborative Pianist) a native of Dallas, has a Bachelor of Music degree in Piano Performance from Oklahoma Baptist University and Master of Music degrees in Choral Conducting and Piano Accompanying from Meadows School of the Arts at Southern Methodist University.
-Brian serves as Adjunct Lecturer on the faculty of Meadows School of the Arts, and as an adjunct professor of music at the University of Dallas.
-In addition, Brian is the founding director of the Schola Cantorum Stellæ Solæ, an ensemble dedicated to the study & singing of Gregorian chant.
+Brian Bentley, Collaborative Pianist, has a Bachelor of Music in piano performance from Oklahoma Baptist University and Master of Music degrees in choral conducting and piano accompanying from Meadows School of the Arts at Southern Methodist University.
+Bentley completed additional coursework in sacred music at SMU Perkins School of Theology.
+He joined the faculty of Meadows School of the Arts as an adjunct lecturer in fall 2015.
+Upon completion of his graduate studies, Bentley served for three years as a staff accompanist for the divisions of music and dance at Meadows School of the Arts.
+Bentley is an adjunct professor of music at University of Dallas, where he conducts the UDChorale, the UDSchola, and teaches a course on the history and theory of Gregorian chant.
+In addition, he serves as music consultant for Cistercian Abbey–Our Lady of Dallas, and is the founding director of the Schola Cantorum Stellæ Solæ, an ensemble dedicated to the study and singing of Gregorian chant.

 For further information about SMU Music Educators Workshops, or to register for one of these classes, visit admission.smu.edu/portal/musicworkshops; or contact Julie Scott, Lisa Beyer, or Courtney Wilson at firstname.lastname@example.org.